grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 there were other layoffs going on in other teams thoughout the summer including SEs, it got us eventually, oh well

 this severance contract/form/NDA says i cant talk about the severance package hmmmm

+i knew it was going to happen but i was hoping it would be next year instead ughhhhh i think i also just want a break too but im just applying for now